BUILDER Lee Hunter knew central Victoria had what he needed to create a sustainable lifestyle on his Strathlea property.

-Lee’s 48ha property has dams, self-replacing native forest to provide wood for fuel and the area is a goldmine for his favorite building material – dirt.
+Lee’s 48ha Strathlea property has dams, self-replacing native forest to provide wood for fuel and the area is a goldmine for his favorite building material – dirt.

-Lee bought the land in 2003 and by 2006 he had built his two storey compressed straw modular panel and internal mud brick wall house.
+He bought the land in 2003 and by 2006 he had built his two storey compressed straw modular panel and internal mud brick wall house.

-The upper floor has a spacious bedroom with an external deck and a variety of different size double glazed windows for the views and natural light.
+An upper floor has a spacious bedroom with an external deck and a variety of different size double glazed windows for the views and natural light.

 There are quirky design features like the small staircase leading to the upstairs bedroom and the Stanley combustion stove that dominates the main living area.
 The stove is also a water heater.

-The galley kitchen off the main living room has a five-burner oven and a refrigerator, both on LPG gas.
+A galley kitchen off the main living room has a five-burner oven and a refrigerator, both on LPG gas.

 At the eastern end of house are the wet areas of laundry, toilet and bathroom.